 Following the procedure, patients will be given a bandage to wrap around their head.
-This will be replaced within a few days for a lighter bandage, and Dr. Pecunia will give you a list of post-operative instructions to follow.
+This will be replaced within a few days with a lighter bandage, and Dr. Pecunia will give you a list of post-operative instructions to follow.

-What are the Typical Results of Ear Surgery?
+What Are the Typical Results of Ear Surgery?

-What are Hattiesburg Ear Surgery Costs?
+What Are Hattiesburg Ear Surgery Costs?

-Average Hattiesburg ear surgery prices vary based on the extent of the procedure.
+Average ear surgery prices vary based on the extent of the procedure.
 To discuss pricing, or any other aspect of the surgery, call our office today to set up a consultation.